Kernix13/beginner-git-commands/README.md

 >>>>>>> Branch-Name (Incoming Change)
 ```

-Where `HEAD` is your current branch, usually main/master I think.
+Where `HEAD` is your current branch, usually main/master.
 Once again, this would only be done by the owner of the repo, but what you would do is:

 1. Decide which change you want to keep,
-1. Delete EVERYTHING else -> the change you don't want and the equal, less than, and greater than signs along with the text like HEAD and Current Change.
+1. Delete EVERYTHING else -> the change you don't want and the equal, less than, and greater than signs along with the text like `HEAD` and `Current Change`.
 Everything other than the actual change that you want.

 ## Forking and cloning